 With Elaine’s help, the Hills chose the upholstered Hoffman bed for their bedroom.
 “I would never have thought about that bed.
 It’s so inviting, and there’s something cozy about climbing into it, I love it!” said Jennifer.
 Elaine suggested pairing the bed with the Hudson dresser and nightstands because the lines nicely play off one another.

 Balcony views are a perk of living downtown.
 This durable, modern outdoor furniture makes the most of the small space.
 Here, the Hills paired our Penelope table with Sabrina outdoor chairs to create a versatile outdoor dining area.

 The Hills worked with Elaine over the course of a year, placing orders in waves.
-“Elaine has a really great eye.
-She could see our tastes, based on what we had picked out and made suggestions that really improved our purchases,” said Jennifer.
+“Elaine has a great eye.
+She could see our tastes, based on what we had picked out and made suggestions that improved our purchases,” said Jennifer.
 Elaine added, “I wanted them to be excited about every piece.”